Endowed Scholars Program in Medical Science

 Endowed Scholar Committee

 Chairs and directors of the medical center’s basic and clinical academic departments and research centers nominate Endowed Scholar candidates.
-An Endowed Scholar Committee that includes Drs.
-Eric N. Olson (Chair), Joseph Goldstein, Helen Hobbs, David Mangelsdorf, Steven McKnight, Luis Parada, Michael Rosen, and Joseph Takahashi makes final Endowed Scholar selections.
+Final selections are made by the Endowed Scholar Committee, which includes Drs.
+Eric N. Olson (Chair), Joseph Goldstein, Helen Hobbs, David Mangelsdorf, Steven McKnight, Luis Parada, Michael Rosen, Sandra Schmid, and Joseph Takahashi.